-The Company maintains the 1993 Stock Incentive Plan (the Plan) for the benefit of its employees and others who provide services to the Company.
-The Board of Directors believes the availability of stock incentives is an important factor in the Company's ability to attract and retain experienced and competent employees and to provide an incentive for them to exert their best efforts on behalf of the Company.
-As of August 31, 1996, out of a total of 375,000 shares reserved for issuance under the Plan, only 80,485 shares remained available for grant.
+The Company maintains the 1993 Stock Incentive Plan, as amended (the Plan), for the benefit of its employees and others who provide services to the Company.
+The Board of Directors believes the availability of stock incentives is an important factor in the company's ability to attract and retain experienced and competent employees and to provide an incentive for them to exert their best efforts on behalf of the Company.
+As of August 31, 2001, out of a total of 1.200,000 shares reserved for issuance under the Plan, only 6,402 shares remained available for grant.
 The Board of Directors believes additional shares will be needed under the Plan to provide appropriate incentives to key employees.
-Accordingly, October 7, 1996 the Board of Directors approved an amendment to the Plan, subject to shareholder approval, to reserve an additional 825,000 shares for the Plan, thereby increasing the total number of shares reserved for issuance under the Plan from 375,000 to 1,200,000 shares.
-In addition, to comply with regulations under Section 162(m) of the Internal Revenue Code of 1986, as amended (the Code), the Board of Directors approved an amendment to the Plan, subject to shareholder approval, to establish a per-employee limit on grants of options and stock appreciation rights under the Plan of 100,000 shares annually.
+Accordingly, on November 20, 2001 the Board of Directors approved an amendment to the Plan, subject to shareholder approval, to reserve an additional 1,200,000 shares for the Plan, thereby increasing the total number of shares reserved for issuance under the plan from 1,200,000 to 2,400,000.
+In addition, shareholder approval of this proposal will constitute reapproval of the per-employee limit on grants of options and stock appreciation rights under the Plan of 100,000 shares annually.
+This reapproval is required every five years for continued compliance with regulations under Section 162(m) of the Internal Revenue Code of 1986, as amended (the Code).
 See "Tax Consequences."
-Other amendments approved by the Board of Directors and submitted to the shareholders for approval principally relate to the elimination of certain restrictions in the Plan that are no longer necessary or appropriate based on recent changes to the rules under Section 16 of the Securities Exchange Act of 1934.

 Certain provisions of the Plan are described below.
-The complete text of the Plan, marked to show the proposed amendments, is attached to this proxy statement as Appendix A.
+The complete text of the Plan, marked to show the proposed amendment, is attached to this proxy statement as Appendix A.